CyrusTheLesser/ModerationTools/README.md

 A moderation plugin for TABG-DS.
 Requires my other plugin, [Citruslib](https://github.com/CyrusTheLesser/Citruslib)

+Allows creating a black/whitelist for restricting access to a server, using player's Epic IDs

 <h1>How to use</h1>

 Install the mod and launch the server once to get the extra settings in the ExtraSettings.json file.
 The settings should be... self explanatory.